PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-USB.md

 | 1 (no pins) | $6 / unit | [Micro Center](https://www.microcenter.com/product/650108/raspberry-pi-pico-w) |
 | 1 (with pins) | $7 / unit | [Micro Center](https://www.microcenter.com/product/650109/raspberry-pi-pico-wh-pico-wireless-with-headers-soldered) |

-**Important:**

 You must get either a Pico W or Pico WH.
 The Pico 2 W/WH is not compatible!
-The Pico and Pico H does not work because it has no wireless module.
+The Pico and Pico H do not work because they have no wireless module.

-**Pins vs. No Pins:**

 Normally we advise against getting boards with pins since they get in the way.
 But the Pico W is different because the pins make it much easier to setup UART mode.
 We recommend reading the Pico W (UART) mode guide to help you decide.